Eligibility | Grant Priorities | Types of Projects | Types of Funding | General Grant Criteria | Grant Amounts | Distribution of Grant Funds

 - Better prepare older Americans for handling their finances during retirement

-- Encourage women and minority populations to take control of their financial future through investor education
+- Encourage women and minority populations to take control of their financial future through investor education, and that further financial inclusion and address systemic financial inequities based on race, ethnicity, gender, disability status, and other social differences

-- Advance practice, policy, and thought in the fields of investor education and protection
+- Advance practice, policy, and thought in the fields of financial capability, investor education, and investor protection

 The Foundation seeks to fund projects that advance its mission through: